-To start a volume:
+To restart a volume:

-- 1. In the Object Tree, select Volume and in the Object Table, select the (stopped) volume to be started. - 2.
-From the Volumes menu, choose Start.
+- 1. In the Object Tree, select Volumes and in the Object Table, select the stopped volume to be started.

+- 2. From the Volumes menu, choose Start.

-The Start Volume dialog box is displayed.
+- The Start Volume dialog box is displayed.

 - 3. In the Start Volume dialog box:

 - a.
-If the correct volume name is not displayed, enter the volume name or click on the Browse button to select the volume.
+If the correct volume name is not displayed, enter the volume name or click on Browse to select the volume.

 - b.
 Click on Ok.